 Spoiler Alert!
 There is no such thing as “breaking the test”.
 No simple formula for figuring out the answers to any exam.
-The “select all Cs” method will not get you a passing grade.
+The “select all Cs” method will not get you a passing grade on the SAT, ACT, or any other measure.
 There are, however, tips and tricks for approaching and understanding exam formats and questions– ways to break down the test, if you will– which can help improve your performance.
-Before we cover these, let’s first discuss testing best practices…
+Before we discuss these, let’s quickly cover testing best practices…

 The best thing you can do on test day is to arrive prepared.
 That means you arrive early, clear-headed, well rested and nourished, and you have the confidence to know you can do well and the competence to back it up.
 The second best thing you can do on test day is to take a moment just before you take the exam to relax.
 Listen to your favorite song or look up funny cat memes online– whatever helps you relax.
 Our final testing best practice is to make sure you listen to and read all instructions carefully.
 As an educator, the first test my students took every year included an extensive list of directives, with instructions at the top telling them to ignore all directives and simply write their name on the paper and wait for further instructions while they watched their classmates complete a series of silly tasks.
 Despite enjoying themselves doing it, nearly all my students failed this exam.
 (Which simply counted as extra credit for those who followed instructions!)
 Instructions are there for a reason: Read them (carefully).